 MS in Finance, Investment and Banking

 The Wisconsin MS in Finance, Investment and Banking is designed to prepare students for a career in investment research and portfolio management.
-This graduate degree is a two-year program beginning your Senior year and only offered to Finance BBA students at the Wisconsin School of Business.
+This graduate degree is a two-year program beginning your Senior year and is offered to any UW–Madison undergraduate.

 Timeline: You must apply for instructor permission to take this class during the application window of your Junior year.